PseudoDevs/IamGhost/abcmd6.md

-Last updated: 2024-04-11 09:28:18
+Last updated: 2024-04-11 09:28:52
-Random Quote: Death can be the greatest opportunity of your life. - Berlin
+Random Quote: I want you to wanna kiss me so bad that you don't even ask. - Jules Vaughn